facebook/stylex/packages/cli/README.md

 required: `true`

+---

 #### `--output`

 Name of the StyleX output directories.
+The order of the output directories should match the order of the input directories.

 alias: `-o`

 type: `array`

 required: `true`

+---

 #### `--styleXBundleName`